 Dr. Angie Seelal, a Certified Registered Physician Assistant specializing in Dermatology with Advanced Dermatology PC, explains, “Age spots (also called sunspots, liver spots or solar lentigines) are small, dark brown patches that are the result of long-term sun exposure that has triggered clusters of melanocyte skin cells to produce the protective pigment melanin.”

-Typically spots appear on the skin with the greatest exposure to the sun, including hands, face, arms, and shoulders.
+Typically, spots appear on the skin with the greatest sun exposure, including the hands, face, arms, and shoulders.
 My age spots had formed on my left cheek, which makes sense because that is where the sun tends to hit my face when I am driving my car.
 Unlike a summer tan, age spots do not fade over time.

-These spots are known as “age” spots because they are more prevalent in people ages 50 and older.
+These spots are known as “age spots” because they are more common in people aged 50 and older.
 Although any skin type can form these spots, age spots are more common in people with fair skin.
-These spots can be as large as half an inch and be especially noticeable if there are several bordering on one another.
+These spots can be as large as half an inch and are especially noticeable when several border one another.

 Age spots can look like cancerous growths, so it is essential to have any new skin changes evaluated by a doctor (especially if the spot is black, increasing in size, has an irregular border, has an unusual combination of colors, or is bleeding) to rule out skin cancer.